 Pilocarpine

-By Rania Gollakner, BS, DVM, MPH
+By Lauren R. Forsythe, PharmD, MBA, DICVP; Rania Gollakner, BS, DVM, MPH

 What is pilocarpine?

-Pilocarpine (brand name: Isopto-Carpine®, Pilocar®, Ocu-carpine®, Ocusert Pilo®, Pilopine-HS®, Minims Pilocarpine®) is an eye medication used to treat neurogenic keratoconjunctivitis sicca (dry eye caused by a nerve problem).
+Pilocarpine (brand names: Isopto-Carpine®, Pilocar®, Ocu-carpine®, Ocusert Pilo®, Pilopine-HS®, Minims Pilocarpine®) is an eye medication used to treat neurogenic keratoconjunctivitis sicca (dry eye caused by a nerve problem).
 It can also be used to diagnose problems with cranial nerve III.
-In the past, it has been used to treat primary glaucoma in dogs, but its use for this condition has typically been replaced by more effective medications.

 How is pilocarpine given?

-To treat neurogenic dry eye, pilocarpine is given by mouth as a liquid solution, in food.
+• To treat neurogenic dry eye, pilocarpine is given by mouth, as a liquid solution, in food.

 What if I miss giving my pet the medication?

-If you miss a dose, give it when you remember, but if it is close to the time for the next dose, skip the dose you missed and give it at the next scheduled time, and return to the regular dosing schedule.
-Never give your pet two doses at once or give extra doses.
+If you miss a dose, give it as soon as you remember, and then continue with the regular dosing schedule.
+However, if it is almost time for the next dose, skip the missed dose and resume the regular dosing schedule.
+Do not give the pet two doses at once.

 Are there any potential side effects?

-The most common side effects include irritation at the site of application, which usually resolves after a few days.
-This could include redness, squinting, and cloudiness in the eye.
-Chronic use in the eye may cause irreversible constricted pupils.
+When administered to the eye, the most common side effects is irritation at the site of application, which usually resolves after a few days.
+This irritation may include redness, squinting, and cloudiness in the eye.

 Are there any risk factors for this medication?